kevinramage/mockDesigner/README.md

 ### Add some dynamics behaviour

 - Use functions
-In some case, you must required some new data or some random value, you can use functions to add some dynamic values.
+In some case, you must have some unique data or some random value, you can use functions to add some dynamic values.
 More information about the function here.
 An example:
 *functions.json*
 ```